jzumsteg/zumstegs-blog/_posts/2015-09-25-shakespeare-&-co,-paris.md

 Now, most Americans of a literary bent will stop by the current Shakespeare &amp; Company on Rue de la Bûcherie, across the Seine from Notre Dame.:
 (Image of shakespeare and Co. missing)

 In 1951 George Whitman wanted to open a bookstore in Paris.
 Somehow, he met Sylvia Beach, who still lived in the city, though Shakespeare &amp; Company had been closed by the Nazis in 1941.
-At dinner, Sylvia said George could use the name -or so he said - and he opened a bookstore at the current location and has since encouraged writers there, with a place to sleep in exchange for working in the store.
+At dinner, Sylvia told George could use the name -or so he said - and he opened a bookstore at the current location and has since encouraged writers there, with a place to sleep in exchange for working in the store.
 Though it has the name, it has no direct lineage back to the real Shakespeare &amp; Company.
+(There are also dark rumors that during the 70s, Whitman provided the FBI with information about Americans he met in Paris who he thought were evading the draft to avoid service in Vietnam.)

 I decided to look up the locations of the real Shakespeare &amp; Co.
 Sylvia opened the first store in 1921 at 8, rue Dupuytren; today, it looks like this:
 <figure class = "landscape">